zander1268/custorama/README.md

 ## Methods
 CLV is the present value of all future cash flows of a current customer.
-Given the application of the model, calculating the value of a customer n periods into the future, we'll estimate a customer's probability of being alive n periods of time in the future and use this parameter to discount the frequency and monetary value of their purchases.
+Given the application of the model, calculating the value of a customer n periods into the future, we'll estimate a customer's probability of being alive n periods of time in the future and use this parameter to discount the product of frequency and monetary value of their purchases.
 Thus the forumla becomes CLV at time T = (Transactions per Period X Average Value Per Transaction X Probability of Being Active at Time T).

 I used a heirarchical modeling approach estimate each of these three elements of CLV.